supabase-community/kiro-powers/shared/supabase-hooks.md

   },
   "then": {
     "type": "askAgent",
-    "prompt": "Review all edge functions (with MCP `get_edge_function` if available, or by reading files in `supabase/functions/`) and check them against the best practices documented in `supabase-prompts-edge-functions.md`.
+    "prompt": "Activate the Supabase power, then review all edge functions (with MCP `get_edge_function` if available, or by reading files in `supabase/functions/`) and check them against the best practices documented in `supabase-prompts-edge-functions.md`.
 For each function, verify compliance with the guidelines and provide a detailed report of any issues found or improvements needed.
 Include specific file names and line numbers where applicable.
 Execute MCP `get_logs` and check \"functions\" logs for errors."
   }
 }
 ```